 - Relatively expensive compared to other rangefinders in the market

-- It uses the CR2 batteries which can be expensive and hard to find
+- It uses CR2 batteries which can be expensive and hard to find

 Related: The Rage Hypodermic Trypan Titanium Broadhead is great for your bowhunting endeavors.
 It’s made from titanium and it’s super sharp so that there’s minimum friction and a high degree of penetration to make sure your game doesn’t suffer.

-Specific features: 7 x 24 mm exit pupil, 15 mm eye relief, 600 yards equivalent horizontal range, 347-in field of view at 1000 yards and the 3.28-in AquaDura waterproof ability
+- Specific features: 7 x 24 mm exit pupil, 15 mm eye relief, 600 yards equivalent horizontal range, the 347-in field of view at 1000 yards, and the 3.28-in AquaDura waterproof ability

 Description: Leica optics never run out of options or disappoint when it comes to producing the best rangefinders.
 The latest, new and improved version is the Leica CRF 1000-R 40535 Rangemaster.
 Unlike other CRF Rangemaster series, this model is quite small and compact yet overwhelming to use.

-Its multipurpose functionality is enhanced by the water sealed construction which makes it perform exemplary in the rain or when submerged in water to a depth of up to 3 feet.
-Additionally, the lightweight composite housing, compact footprint, and the cast metal chassis add to the durability of this Rangemaster.
+Its multipurpose functionality is enhanced by the water-sealed construction which makes it perform exemplary in the rain or when submerged in water to a depth of up to 3 feet.
+Additionally, the lightweight composite housing, compact footprint, and cast metal chassis add to the durability of this Rangemaster.

 - Small and compact allowing for easy portability and convenience when using it

 - Images are crystal clear provided by the 7x magnification lens